 We try to actively promote reading in school; children have the opportunity to visit the local library and school reading books are updated each year with requests from pupils.
 Books within classrooms are of a high quality and taken from the latest reading lists.
 Each class has books to diversify, expand and engage children's reading.
 We have also engaged with the 100 book challenge which chooses quality fiction and non-fiction texts and challenges children to read these before the end of a certain year group.
+Our school Reading Champions also help shape the school's approach to reading for pleasure through the creation of a school library in the main entrance where parents' can borrow books to read at home through to weekly recommended reads during collective worship time.

+In EYFS and KS1 children read books from books linked to our systematic synthetic phonics programme; Little Wandle Letters and Sounds Revised as these texts are fully decodable and closely matched to each child's phonetic understanding.
 The Salford reading test is used termly to help determine a child's reading and comprehension age.
-Until they are reading off the scale, pupils read from the banded books, which are appropriately levelled relating to reading and comprehension age.
-In EYFS and KS1 children read books from the Little Wandle Letters & Sounds Revised scheme which provides books closely matched to their stages of phonetical development.
+Until they are reading off the scale, pupils read from banded books, which are appropriately levelled relating to reading and comprehension age.